Sunshine1007472173/UEAN/README.md

 # UEAN
-code for [WWW 2019] What We Vote for?
-Answer Selection from User Expertise View in Community Question Answering Please cite the paper when using the code and dataset.
+The code for paper [WWW 2019] What We Vote for?
+Answer Selection from User Expertise View in Community Question Answering.
+Please cite the paper when using the code and dataset.
 The Quora dataset is released for only research purposes.

 @inproceedings{lyu2019we,